jimmaior/Project2/README.md

 # Project1
-Project1 submission for the Udacity Android Developer Nanodegree.
+Project2 submission for the Udacity Android Developer Nanodegree.

-Project1 is the Popular Movies - Stage 1 app.
-The app displays a list of the most popular movies currently appearing on the https://www.themoviedb.org/ web site.
-You can scroll through a grid showing a list of the movie posters and you can click on a poster to see detailed information about the move.
+Project2 is the Popular Movies - Stage 2 app.
+The app builds on Project 1 by adding additional features to show Reviews and Trailers for the movies.
+It also allows the user to select their favorites and to show them in the grid.
+The user can also share the url to the first trailer shown in the detail pane.

-In order to use the app, you will need to obtain a key from the website, and add it to your gradle.properties file, as described here https://docs.gradle.org/current/userguide/build_environment.html.
+Finally, the app support a standard phone and table configuration.